Causal Graph Neural Networks for Healthcare: Introduction

-The result of this research is the development of patient-specific \textit{Causal Digital Twins}, dynamic computational models built on causal GNN frameworks that enable clinicians to perform in silico experiments before clinical intervention.
-Imagine a clinician treating advanced cancer who could load the patient's multi-omics profile, brain imaging, and clinical history into such a system, then simulate five drug combinations to predict effects on specific tumour pathways, toxicity risks, and progression-free survival, identifying optimal personalised therapy before administering a single dose.
-This vision, while ambitious, rests on methodological foundations now being established through causality-inspired architectures for interventional prediction, counterfactual generation, and robust multi-modal integration.
-Realising this potential requires not only technical innovation but fundamental rethinking of how we evaluate and deploy AI in medicine.
-We need to shift from predictive accuracy on retrospective test sets to causal validity under prospective deployment, from statistical fairness metrics to interventional equity guarantees, and from black-box pattern recognition to mechanistic interpretability verified against biological knowledge.
-Success requires coordinated advances across scalable causal discovery algorithms, validation frameworks suited to healthcare's observational constraints, integration strategies for multi-modal multi-scale biological data, and regulatory pathways for systems making causal rather than purely associational claims.
-The path from proof-of-concept demonstrations to clinical implementation is neither straight nor simple, demanding collaboration between computational scientists, clinicians, biomedical researchers, and policymakers united by the recognition that healthcare AI's next decade will be defined by which approaches achieve not just impressive metrics but genuine clinical trust through mechanistic understanding.
+We propose the development of patient-specific \textit{Causal Digital Twins}, dynamic computational models built on causal graph neural network frameworks that allow clinicians to perform in silico experiments before clinical intervention.
+The digital twin paradigm emerged as a framework for personalised medicine, offering dynamic computational representations of individual patients that evolve through iterative data inclusion \cite{EmmertStreib_2025_DigitalTwins, Laubenbacher_2022_Roadmap}.
+Four capabilities can distinguish medical digital twins from conventional simulation models: \textit{explainability} through mechanistic rather than black-box architectures, \textit{intervenability} enabling virtual testing of therapeutic scenarios, \textit{learnability} allowing patient-specific model refinement over time, and \textit{diversability} supporting uncertainty quantification through ensemble approaches \cite{EmmertStreib_2025_DigitalTwins}.
+However, extending digital twins to complex multisystemic diseases requires methodological foundations that current data-driven approaches do not provide.
+Causal graph neural networks could provide the theoretical foundation.
+Structural causal models enable interventional reasoning for virtual treatment testing, counterfactual computation supports patient-specific outcome prediction, and invariant causal learning can potentially ensure robust generalisation across healthcare contexts.
+The integration of causal inference with graph-based patient modelling can thus enable us to transform digital twins from aspirations into methodologically grounded clinical tools.
+Imagine a clinician treating advanced cancer who could load the patient’s multi-omics profile, brain imaging, and clinical history into such a system, then simulate candidate treatment strategies to compare predicted outcomes.
+This vision, while ambitious, rests on methodological foundations now being established through causality-inspired architectures for interventional prediction, counterfactual generation, and robust multimodal integration.
+Alongside this, we need to rethink how we evaluate and deploy AI in medicine, shifting from predictive accuracy on retrospective data to causal validity in prospective deployment, from statistical fairness metrics to interventional equity, and from black-box pattern recognition to models whose reasoning clinicians can scrutinise against domain knowledge.
+This will require advances in scalable causal discovery algorithms, validation frameworks suited to healthcare constraints, integration strategies for multimodal, multiscale biological data, and regulatory pathways for systems that make causal claims.
+This rests on collaboration among computational scientists, clinicians, biomedical researchers, and policymakers, united by the recognition that healthcare AI’s next decade will be defined by which approaches achieve not just strong metric performance but also clinical trust through mechanistic understanding.